kbseah/learn-teochew/pages/preface.md

 ### Teochew language lessons

 The best way to learn a language is by direct personal contact with an experienced language teacher.
-In Singapore, Chinese dialect lessons are sometimes offered at community centers or clan associations.
+In Singapore, Chinese dialect lessons are sometimes offered at community centers or clan associations, or by private individuals and [companies](https://learndialect.sg).
 The Teochew Poit Ip Huay Kuan offers Teochew lessons on a regular basis.
 Upcoming lessons are advertised on its [website (in Mandarin)](http://teochew.sg/).

 ### Teochew language textbooks